Payphone: Hong Kong

+In Hong Kong, public payphones have been installed and maintained over the years primarily by HKT (formerly PCCW).

+Many public telephones were removed throughout the 2010s and early 2020s due to low usage, but thousands of physical kiosks still remain across the territory.

+Following structural changes in the telecommunications market and a decision by the Office of the Communications Authority (OFCA) to reduce subsidies, operators are no longer obligated to maintain public telephones in areas with low demand.
+However, the provision of communication services remains highly visible in specific public infrastructure, with free courtesy phones consistently maintained throughout the Hong Kong International Airport.

 Italy

 In Italy, public payphones have been installed and maintained over the years by Telecom Italia (formerly SIP).

 Many public telephones were removed in the early 2010s, but there are still several thousand in operation throughout Italy.

 From 26 May 2023, following an AGCOM decision, TIM-Telecom Italia is no longer obliged to keep public telephones in service (but still has the option to do so).
 In hospitals, prisons, barracks and mountain refuges, the provision of public telephone services is in any case mandatory.